Scoring Criteria

 Score provided by Advertising Benchmark Index, who developed the first-ever measurement for unconscious gender bias in advertising, which have been adopted by the ANA, AFE and #SeeHer as their Gender Equality Measure®.

-• Does the company track and report on women, including women of color, in its workforce?
+• Does the company track and report on racial and ethnic groups in its workforce?

-• Does the company support women-owned-businesses in its supply chain?
+• Does the company support women- and minority-owned businesses in its supply chain?

-• Does the company have community-based programs that focus on women, girls, or gender equality specifically?
+• Does the company have community-based programs that focus on gender equality specifically?

 The Data We Use